TejasT10/tejtt.github.io/README.md

-# tejuk.github.io
+# tejtt.github.io
-The United Kingdom - my first hosted website
+A deatiled description of Table Tennis - for beginners